RobomasterOwltech/AppCodeTemp/README.md

 ## Compile:

-1. From the project folder call make
+1. From the project root folder (AppCodeTemp) call make

         make all
     1. You might need to specify the compiler path, in which case use: